 Click for article summary...

 This podcast transcript frames AI as a defining leadership moment, arguing that its impact is driven far more by business transformation than by technology alone.
 CEOs who are making progress treat AI as a catalyst to reimagine processes, decision-making and organisational design, rather than something to be bolted on.
 Agentic AI is accelerating change, flattening hierarchies and shifting value towards judgement, learning and adaptability.
 A recurring theme is fluency – leaders and employees alike must actively learn through hands-on use, experimentation and curiosity.
-Training, access to tools and shared learning spaces are critical to moving from scattered experimentation to sustained value creation, while governance and responsible AI practices must scale alongside adoption.

 click to return...